Appu33/Recipe-Project/README.md

 🍽️ Firebase Recipe Analytics Pipeline
 End-to-End ETL + Analytics Project Using Firebase & Python

-A complete data engineering workflow built using Firebase Firestore, Python, and Pandas.
+This project demonstrates a complete data engineering workflow, built using Firebase Firestore, Python, and Pandas.
-This project demonstrates ETL extraction, data cleaning, validation, transformation, analytics, and visual chart generation.
+It includes ETL extraction, data cleaning, validation, transformation, and analytics, along with structured output datasets and meaningful visual insights.

 📑 Table of Contents